run-x/opta-docs/content/en/Modules/GCP/Environment/k8s-base.md

 description: Creates base infrastructure for k8s environments
 ---

-This module is responsible for all the base infrastructure we package into the opta K8s environments.
+This module is responsible for all the base infrastructure we package into the Opta K8s environments.
 This includes:

 - [Ingress Nginx](https://github.com/kubernetes/ingress-nginx) to expose services to the public
 - [Linkerd](https://linkerd.io/) as our service mesh.